Sean Robertson: Career

 Robertson started his career in the Academy at Crystal Palace, and had trials with Sheffield United and Derby County.

+Forest Green Rovers

-He signed with Forest Green Rovers in August 2022, with head coach Ian Burchnall noting the youngster's versatility.
+In August 2022, he signed for Forest Green Rovers, with head coach Ian Burchnall noting the youngster's versatility.
 He made his professional debut on 6 August 2022, coming on as a 61st-minute substitute for Kyle McAllister in a 2–1 defeat to Ipswich Town at The New Lawn, before joining Crewe Alexandra on loan in January 2023 until the end of the season.
 Robertson was sent off in his third Crewe appearance, in a 2–2 draw at Crawley Town on 11 February 2023.

+Following back-to-back relegations, Robertson was released at the end of the 2023–24 season.

+Derry City

+On 23 August 2024, Robertson signed for League of Ireland Premier Division club Derry City.

+Shamrock Rovers

+On 1 March 2025, he departed Derry to sign for Shamrock Rovers.
+He was released by Rovers in June 2025 after making just one substitute appearance for the club.

 Style of play

 Robertson can play as a wing-back, as a winger, or as part of a front three.